albetnov/Rent-N-Go-Frontend/README.md

 ## Running the project

 To run the project simply type `pnpm dev` or `npm dev`.
-Since this project is still under development stage.
-You can gain access to admin by putting `tokens` with any value on the local storage.
-The app will let you act as you're logged in.
+You're also need to start the backend which can be found above.
+After that make sure to put base url in `.env`.